 A few exceptions to the first part include "Teens React to Slender", "Teens React to Happy Wheels", and "Elders React to Flappy Bird", where they played a video game instead.
 These were popular enough for the Fine Bros to make a new series where they play games on the new React channel.
-"Kids React to Rotary Phones", "Kids React to Walkman", and "Kids React to Old Computers", and "Kids React to Typewriters" had the kids actually interacting with real older technology.
+"Kids React to Rotary Phones", "Kids React to Walkman", "Kids React to Old Computers", and "Kids React to Typewriters" had the kids actually interacting with real older technology.

 The Very Special Episodes often lack the goodbyes and replace the intro with a message from the Fine Brothers explaining why they've decided to have them tackle these stronger subjects.

 YouTubers React tends to be about two-thirds Internet culture (either YouTubers or memes) and one-third pop culture, up until they switched to a single video per session, which is the same with Kids React originally.